At a glance

 What to look for in a cat breeder

-- Doesn’t breed multiple breeds or more cats than they cannot properly care for: There are some great breeders who have multiple breeds, and as long as they are able to meet all of the cat’s physical, medical and emotional needs, that is fine.
+- Doesn’t breed multiple breeds or more cats than they cannot properly care for: Some great breeders have multiple breeds, and as long as they can meet all of the cat’s physical, medical and emotional needs, that is fine.
 Animal husbandry is expensive and time-consuming.
 There is more to raising kittens than feeding and cleaning up after them, they need plenty of positive social interaction as well as exposure to common household sounds (vacuum cleaners, dishwashers, washing machine, television etc) to develop into well-adjusted adults.